IBM PS/2: Storage

-Apple had first popularized the 3.5" floppy on the Macintosh line and IBM brought them to the PC in 1986 with the PC Convertible.
+Apple had first popularized the 3.5-inch floppy on the Macintosh line and IBM brought them to the PC in 1986 with the PC Convertible.
 In addition, they could be had as an optional feature on the XT and AT.
-The PS/2 line used entirely 3.5" drives which assisted in their quick adoption by the industry, although the lack of 5.25" drive bays in the computers created problems later on in the 1990s as they could not accommodate internal CD-ROM drives.
-In addition, the lack of built-in 5.25" floppy drives meant that PS/2 users could not immediately run the large body of existing IBM compatible software.
-However IBM made available optional external 5.25" drives, with internal adapters for the early PS/2 models, to enable data transfer.
+The PS/2 line used entirely 3.5-inch drives which assisted in their quick adoption by the industry, although the lack of 5.25-inch drive bays in the computers created problems later on in the 1990s as they could not accommodate internal CD-ROM drives.
+In addition, the lack of built-in 5.25-inch floppy drives meant that PS/2 users could not immediately run the large body of existing IBM-compatible software.
+However IBM made available optional external 5.25-inch drives, with internal adapters for the early PS/2 models, to enable data transfer.

 In the initial lineup, IBM used 720 KB double density (DD) capacity drives on the 8086-based models and 1440 KB high density (HD) on the 80286-based and higher models.
 By the end of the PS/2 line they had moved to a somewhat standardized capacity of 2880 KB.

 The PS/2 floppy drives lacked a capacity detector.
-1440 KB floppies had a hole so that drives could identify them from 720 KB floppies, preventing users from formatting the smaller capacity disks to the higher capacity (doing so would work, but with a higher tendency of data loss).
+1440 KB floppies had a hole so that drives could distinguish them from 720 KB floppies, preventing users from formatting the smaller capacity disks to the higher capacity (doing so would work, but with a higher tendency of data loss).
 Clone manufacturers implemented the hole detection, but IBM did not.
 As a result of this a 720 KB floppy could be formatted to 1440 KB in a PS/2, but the resulting floppy would only be readable by a PS/2 machine.

 PS/2s primarily used Mitsubishi floppy drives and did not use a separate Molex power connector; the data cable also contained the power supply lines.
 As the hardware aged the drives often malfunctioned due to bad quality capacitors.

 The PS/2 used several different types of internal hard drives.
 Early models used MFM or ESDI drives.
 Some desktop models used combo power/data cables similar to the floppy drives.
 Later models used DBA ESDI or Parallel SCSI.
 Typically, desktop PS/2 models only permitted use of one hard drive inside the computer case.
 Additional storage could be attached externally using the optional SCSI interface.